yaml/yaml-spec/spec/ReadMe.md

 This directory contains the YAML spec sources currently under development.

-The top level `www/` directory uses the contents ofdirectory to build the spec web pages for https://spec.yaml.io.
+The top level `www/` directory uses the contents of directory to build the spec web pages for https://spec.yaml.io.

 ## Directory Layout